Today, an insurer can still compete and win based on products. Tomorrow, it’s a different story.

 Unlike other insurtechs, EIS’ coretech platform is purpose-built to enable insurers to create and operate digital insurance ecosystems.
 The cloud-optimized EIS coretech platform offers enterprise scalability, open APIs, microservices, and the event-based workflows necessary to support ecosystems and other emerging business models — aka what’s next.

-For more information on building an ecosystem of products and services and other ways to reach customers in 2021, download EIS’ “How to Become a High-Velocity Insurer and Win in the New Digital Economy.”
+For more information on building an ecosystem of products and services and other ways to reach customers, download EIS’ “How to Become a High-Velocity Insurer and Win in the New Digital Economy.”